-Education: Although the constitution states that the government must provide tuition-free education, it does not cover fees charged for schoolbooks, uniforms, transportation, and other nontuition costs.
+Education: Although the constitution states that the government must provide tuition-free education up to grade nine; it does not cover fees charged for schoolbooks, uniforms, transportation, and other nontuition costs.
 The Ministry of Education and Culture, representing public and private schools, and the Ministry of Religious Affairs for Islamic schools and madrassahs, operated a system giving students from low-income families a financial grant for their educational needs.
 Nonetheless, high poverty rates nationwide put education out of reach for many children.

 Sexual Exploitation of Children: The law forbids consensual sex outside of marriage with girls younger than 15.
 It does not address heterosexual conduct between women and boys, but it prohibits same-sex sexual conduct between adults and minors.

-The law prohibits the commercial sexual exploitation of children and the use of children in illicit activities.
+The law prohibits the commercial sexual exploitation of children and the use of children in illicit activities and is enforced.
 It also prohibits child pornography and prescribes a maximum sentence of 12 years and a substantial fine for producing or trading in child pornography.